ucsb-cs148/f21/_lab/lab01.md

 ## Step 2f: Clone your repo

-Now, `cd` in the directory where you plan to do your work for this course (e.g. perhaps `~/cs48`), type this command to clone your empty repo into that directory.
+Now, `cd` in the directory where you plan to do your work for this course (e.g. perhaps `~/cs148`), type this command to clone your empty repo into that directory.
 In place of `repo-url-goes-here`, copy the URL for the new repo you created.
-That will be, for example: `git@github.com:ucsb-cs48-s20/cgaucho_lab00.git` but with `cgaucho` replaced with your GitHub id.
+That will be, for example: `git@github.com:ucsb-cs148-f21/cgaucho_lab00.git` but with `cgaucho` replaced with your GitHub id.

 ```
 git clone repo-url-goes-here
 ```

 That should create a new empty directory (well, almost empty) called `lab00-cgaucho`.
-Use `cd lab00-gaucho` to put yourself i that directory.
+Use `cd lab00-gaucho` to put yourself in that directory.

 If you then type `ls -a` you'll see that the directory is not completely empty.
 It contains a `.git` subdirectory, which is how you know that this is a git repo rather than an ordinary directory.